-Communications

-Humanities/Fine Arts

-Social and Behavioral Science

-Mathematics/Physical Science/Life Science
+Communications 3-6 credit hours Humanities/Fine Arts 3-6 credit hours Social and Behavioral Science 3-6 credit hours Mathematics/Physical Science/Life Science 3-6 credit hours

-Career Programs A.A.S.
+A.A.S.
 Degrees ASSOCIATE IN APPLIED SCIENCE

 Programs offering an A.A.S.
 Degree are designed to enable graduates to enter occupations with a marketable skill, a high level of competency, and the ability to communicate effectively.
 Highly specialized courses combined with general education courses enable you to become employed in satisfying career fields.